 The latest news:

-Mellett’s unpublished short story collection All I’ve Ever Done is Love You has been long listed by both CR Press and Santa Fe Writers Project.
+Her unpublished short story collection All I’ve Ever Done is Love You has been long listed by both CR Press and Santa Fe Writers Project.

-Her story “A Road Disappearing” is in
+“A Road Disappearing” appears in

 BULL: Men’s Fiction and . . .

-her story “The Green Bridge” just appeared in Atlas+Alice
+“The Green Bridge” just appeared in Atlas+Alice

 and is Longform‘s Fiction Pick of the Week!